 International Applicants to UW Bothell MS Accounting Program

 International students must have a visa status that allows academic study at the University of Washington.
 International applicants include students who hold U.S. visas, such as F-1, J-1 Exchange Visitors, H-1, any dependent visas or any other non-immigrant classifications.
 (You are not an international applicant if you hold a U.S. "Green Card” or Immigrant status.)
-To find more helpful information on the international student visas, please visit the UW Bothell Center for International Education website or the UW International Student Services (ISS) website.
-If you have any questions, please contact the UW Bothell Center for International Education.
+To find more helpful information on the international student visas, please visit the UW Bothell International Student Services website or the UW International Student Services (ISS) website.
+If you have any questions, please contact the UW Bothell International Student Services.

 English Language Proficiency